 Controls – 10/10

-Incorporating virtually the same control scheme introduced in Ratchet & Clank 2, and having been worked on a modified over a period of more than ten years, the control scheme naturally presents no issues whatsoever.
-Ever since the strafe ability was introduced with the second instalment, playing any other main entry has been to experience a series of games with no unnecessary complications or annoyances attached to it in the respect of controls; and this game is no exception.
+Incorporating virtually the same control scheme introduced in Ratchet & Clank 2, and having been working on a modified over a period of more than ten years, the control scheme naturally presents no issues whatsoever.
+Ever since the strafe ability was introduced with the second installment, playing any other main entry has been to experience a series of games with no unnecessary complications or annoyances attached to it in the respect of controls; and this game is no exception.

 Lifespan – 6/10

 The main story can only be made to last around 10 hours, but as I previously said, there is value in replaying it a second time, making the game last anywhere between 20 to 25, which whilst again may be short in comparison to A Crack in Time, isn’t anywhere near as fleeting as the average mainstream game.
 It could have been made to last longer given a greater amount of variety and the traditional inclusion of new ideas, which again is another reason why I believe a continuation of the previous events would have been preferable, but there is a fair amount to do to keep players busy for a decent amount of time regardless.